logichub/brande-help-center/section-6-collaboration/internal-vs-client-views.md

 - View projects (read-only, cannot edit)
 - Leave and reply to comments
 - Approve/unapprove projects (if plan includes project_approval)
-- Download exports (PDF/Word) [NEEDS REVIEW: verify export access for clients]
+- Download exports (DOCX) of approved content

 This simplified interface keeps the focus on the work itself, not your backend.